-Employees in Northern Ireland, Scotland and Wales are more likely to be trade union members than the UK as a whole, and employees in England are less likely.
-In four English regions the proportions of employees who were members of a trade union was higher than the average in England.
-These regions were the North East, North West, Yorkshire and the Humber and the West Midlands.
+Employees in Northern Ireland, Scotland and Wales are more likely to be trade union members than the UK as a whole.
+Within England, regions in the North and Midlands have the highest proportions of employees who were trade union members.
+Five English regions had a proportion of employees who were members of a trade union which was higher than the average in England.
+These regions were the North East, North West, Yorkshire and the Humber, the West Midlands and the East Midlands, although the rate in the East Midlands was only 0.1 percentage point higher than the average.